The setting behind the story

 Seeking new thrills, you forge up the hill.
 But sometimes it’s a tougher climb than you expected.

 This June, I started writing a new book—my third.
-To be honest, my second book (a novel suspense) isn’t finished.
+To be honest, my second book (a novel of suspense) isn’t finished.
 It’s somewhere between messy third draft and polished fourth draft, depending on where you look.

 I’m excited about how that story is taking shape.
 But the next step in the writing process—deep, substantive editing—can be draining.
 It takes mental and emotional energy to dig into a story’s bones and figure out what needs to change.
 I’ll have to take off my fun, creative writing hat and slip on my picky editor’s hat, evaluating the writing and the story with a critical eye.
 I’ll need to ask beta readers and critique partners a slew of questions—Is the main character likable?
 Does the plot flow?
 Where did you stop reading?—and I may not be happy with their answers.